Head of Department: Liam Urtone

 KS4 curriculum and enrichment opportunities (Years 9-11)

-- Enrichment opportunities: trips the First World War battlefields of the Somme (residential) and Ypres (day trip) for all, residential trip to Athens (Ancient History).
-We are also always on the look out for lectures, conferences and other ways to enrich our pupils.
+- Enrichment opportunities: trips the First World War battlefields of the Somme (residential) and Ypres (day trip) for all.
+We are also always on the look-out for lectures, conferences and other ways to enrich our pupils.

 KS5 Curriculum and Enrichment Opportunities (Years 12-13)